AimanZaharin/Mahallah-Registration-System-JavaProject/README.md

 This Mahallah Registration System was developed with the intention of solving a real-world problem I personally encountered.
 It combines all essential functions into a user-friendly application that could be adapted by IIUM—or other institutions—in the future.

-This project was a great opportunity to apply classroom concepts to a meaningful application and has laid the foundation for building more complex systems in the future.
+This project was a great opportunity to apply practical OOP knowledge to a meaningful application and has laid the foundation for building more complex systems in the future.

 ---

 ## 🚀 Project Purpose

-This project also serves as a way for me to **upskill** and practice:
+This project serves as a way for me to **upskill** and practice:

 - Java programming
 - GUI development with JavaFX